-INA Section 320: Children Born Outside of the United States and Residing in the United States; Conditions under which Citizenship Automatically Acquired
+INA §320: Children Born Outside of the United States and Residing in the United States; Conditions under which Citizenship is Automatically Acquired

-INA Section 322: Children Born and Residing Outside of the United States; Conditions for Acquiring Certificate of Citizenship
+INA §322: Children Born and Residing Outside of the United States; Conditions for Naturalizing

-Another section of the CCA, INA Section 322, provides that a U.S. citizen parent (or, if deceased within five years, a citizen grandparent or legal guardian) may apply for naturalization on behalf of a child born abroad who has not acquired U.S. citizenship automatically under INA Section 320.
-USCIS will issue a Certificate of Citizenship to the child upon proof that the following conditions have been fulfilled:
+Under §INA 322, a U.S. citizen parent (or, if the citizen parent has died within the five years immediately prior to the application being filed, a citizen grandparent or legal guardian) may apply for naturalization on behalf of a child born abroad who has not acquired U.S. citizenship automatically under INA §320.
+The child may naturalize and become a United States citizen if all of the following conditions have been fulfilled:

-Persons who were 18 years of age or older as of February 27, 2001 (the effective date of the CCA) cannot acquire U.S. citizenship under the CCA.
-They may, however, have acquired U.S. citizenship automatically pursuant to former INA Sections 320 and 321, if the applicable requirements were met.
+Persons who were 18 years of age or older as of February 27, 2001 (the effective date of the CCA) did not acquire U.S. citizenship automatically under the CCA.
+They may, however, have acquired U.S. citizenship pursuant to former INA §§320 and 321, or other historical sections, if the applicable requirements of those sections were met.

-Many adoptees have found that although they were legally adopted and have been legal permanent residents for most of their lives, they are not U.S. citizens.
-Some discovered this as young adults when applying for their first jobs, registering to vote, applying for a U.S. passport, or unfortunately, when getting into trouble with the law and facing removal to a country they may no longer call home.
+Some adoptees have found that although they were legally adopted and have been lawful permanent residents for most of their lives, they are not U.S. citizens.
+Some have discovered this as young adults when applying for their first jobs, registering to vote, applying for a U.S. passport.

-If you are a foreign-born adoptee who did not acquire U.S. citizenship automatically under the CCA (or the earlier versions of INA Sections 320 or 321) and would like to apply for U.S. citizenship, you may apply for naturalization by filing the Form N-400, Application for Naturalization, with USCIS.
+A foreign-born adoptee who has reached the age of 18, and did not naturalize or acquire U.S. citizenship under the CCA or its predecessor statutes may apply for naturalization by filing the Form N-400, Application for Naturalization, with USCIS if eligible.

 To find out more information about how to obtain U.S. citizenship, please see USCIS' online citizenship information.
 Also visit our CCA FAQs.